Masood Khadarpoosh: Pakistan Movement

 Khadarpoosh was transferred to Nawabshah as Deputy Commissioner in 1946.
 His role in the independence struggle was greatly acknowledged when he accompanied Quaid-e-Azam Mohammad Ali Jinnah to Quetta and eventually persuaded the tribal chiefs and the people of Baluchistan to join in with the creation of Pakistan.
 In 1947, at the time of partition, M. Masud opted for Pakistan and continued at the same post in Nawabshah district of Sindh.
 Later, he served as deputy commissioner in Muzaffargarh and in board of Revenue, Punjab government, Pakistan.

-While posted as Deputy Collector for Nawabshah district at the time of partition, Khadarposh was instrumental in the massacre of Sindhi Sikhs, who were emigrating from Sindh to India in a train outside Nawabshah town.
-Dozens of Sindhi Sikhs were killed in the incident.

 He was secretary to government of Pakistan at the time of negotiations for Indus Waters Treaty around 1960.
 He opposed the treaty before signing it.
 The then President of Pakistan Ayub Khan warned him in a meeting that if he did not shut his mouth, Ayub Khan will push him to the wall and shoot him personally.
 The controversial IWT was finally signed in Karachi by Ayub Khan and Indian Prime Minister Jawahar Lal Nehru.